Battle of Trebbia (1799)

 The Battle of (the) Trebbia was fought near the rivers of Tidone, (Note: 17 June) Trebbia, (Note: 18–19 June) and Nure (Note: 20 June) in northern Italy between the joint Russian and Habsburg army under Alexander Suvorov and the Republican French army of Étienne-Jacques-Joseph-Alexandre Macdonald.
 Though French forces were moderately more numerous, the Austro-Russians severely defeated the French using the oblique order tactics, sustaining about 5,500 casualties while inflicting losses of 16,500 on their enemies.
 The Russian contingent was on the right flank of the coalition force and in the center, and it was the Russian units that played the main attacking role; the Austrians dealt with the French on the left flank, and they helped the Russians in the center.
 The War of the Second Coalition engagement occurred west of Piacenza, a city located 70 km southeast of Milan.

 In the spring of 1799 the Habsburg and Russian armies ousted the French from much of northern Italy after the battles of Magnano and Cassano and they placed the key fortress of Mantua under siege.
 Assembling the French occupation forces of southern and central Italy into an army, Macdonald moved north to challenge his enemies.
-Rather than playing safe by moving along the west coast road, Macdonald boldly chose to move east of the Apennine Mountains, hoping to be supported by Jean Victor Marie Moreau's French army.
+Rather than playing safe by moving along the west coast road, Macdonald boldly chose to move east of the Apennine Mountains, hoping to be supported by Jean Victor Marie Moreau's French army from Genoa.
 After brushing aside a much smaller Austrian force at Modena, Macdonald's army swept west along the south bank of the Po River.
-Suvorov swiftly concentrated his Russians and the allied Austrians of Michael von Melas to block the French move.
-The four-day battle took place in hot weather, and despite the fatigue of the Allied troops, they moved into the fight immediately after the march.
+Suvorov swiftly concentrated his Russians and the allied Austrians of Michael von Melas to block the French move, eventually covering around 85 km in 36 hours in sweltering heat and heavy equipment.
+(Note: The march is meant to be from Alessandria to the Tidone.
+The equipment includes a musket, bayonet, cartridges, a backpack, a canteen, a greatcoat and a bladed weapon.)
+At the desire of Francis II, Suvorov did not receive the expected support from Paul Kray's Austrian corps, which was involved at Mantua.
+Battling through intense heat for four days (17–20 June), the weary Allied troops engaged the enemy immediately after their forced march (rapid military advance), pushing past the limits of exhaustion.
+The French units also gradually joined the battle, since they were on the march as well.
+Suvorov's task of defeating Macdonald was made easier by the latter's physical weakness, as Macdonald was still suffering from the wounds received at Modena and therefore was bedridden, that is why the French command was not as effective as it could have been.
+Nevertheless, Macdonald was still able to assess tactical situations and subsequently give orders.